 This Tableau example shows how to create Combined Sets.
 To create them, we need two sets.
 So, we will use the sets we created in our previous article.
 Please refer to the Set’s section to understand the creation of Sets.

-To create Combined Tableau Sets, Please select two Sets from the Sets region, and right-click on them to open the context menu.
-Please select Create Combined Set… option from the context menu.
+To create Combined Tableau Sets, select two Sets from the Sets region, and right-click on them to open the context menu.
+Please select the Create Combined Set… option from the context menu.
 In this example, we are using Random 6 States and Top 10 States By Profits, as shown below.

-All members in Both Sets
+Tableau Combined All members in Both Sets

 Click OK to finish Creating our first Combined tableau Sets.
 Next, Please Drag the newly created set (States Present in Both Random 6 and Top 10 States) from the Sets region to the Row Shelf.
 And place it before the State filed as shown below.